What is Dumping?

 3. Persistent dumping

-When a country consistently sells products at a lower price in the foreign market compared to the local prices, it is called persistent dumping.
+When a country consistently sells products at a lower price in the foreign market than the local prices, it is called persistent dumping.
 It happens when there is a constant demand for the product in the foreign market.

 4. Reverse dumping

 Reverse dumping happens when the demand for the product in the foreign market is less elastic.
-It means that changes in price do not impact demand.
+It means that price changes do not impact demand.
 Therefore, the company can charge a higher price in the foreign market and a lower price in the local market.

 Advantages of Dumping